Bowen Yu’s Homepage ✨

 About me

-Apart from my academic pursuits, I enjoy long-distance running, playing ping-pong, watching movies, and reading classics.
-I am also a big fan of the Three-Body Problem Trilogy by Liu Cixin, which has greatly influenced my understanding of physics and the universe.
-I am eager to meet like-minded individuals who share my passion for science and technology.
+Outside the lab, I enjoy long-distance running, playing ping-pong, watching movies, and reading classics.
+I am also a big fan of the Three-Body Problem Trilogy by Liu Cixin—a series that’s shaped the way I think about physics and the universe.

 Publications